cfengine/starter_pack/README.md

 ### Folder structure
 Have all your Northern.tech git projects in `/northern.tech`.
-CFEngnine projects in `/northern.tech/cfengine` (similar for mender, and so on.)
+CFEngine projects in `/northern.tech/cfengine` (similar for mender, and so on.)
 The reason to place it at root is so it can have the same absolute path on all VMs, using a mounted shared folder.
 It is not a strict requirement, it's just easier.
 If you use another path, you will have to update Vagrantfile and bash scripts.